bwvdnbro/bwvdnbro.github.io/_posts/2019-03-21-using-tikz-with-sketch.markdown

 as a virtual eye that observes the scene) and then use that information when you draw the objects in the scene.
-Most computer algorithms that do this (and there are many, both in the gaming industry, design, 3D rendering sector...) use a suprisingly simple approach: they order the objects in a so called *depth buffer* and then draw them one by one, starting from the deepest object (furthest away).
+Most computer algorithms that do this (and there are many, both in the gaming industry, design, 3D rendering sector...) use a surprisingly simple approach: they order the objects in a so called *depth buffer* and then draw them one by one, starting from the deepest object (furthest away).
 Objects that are drawn later automatically cover objects that were drawn before, and hence